Darshan-netha/A-Basic-Report-on-SalesData/README.md

 ## Project Overview

-This project focuses on performing basic data analysis using Python and the pandas library.
-The goal is to work with a real dataset, perform simple calculations, and generate a clean report that highlights key business insights and to extract useful insights such as:

-* Total Sales Amount

-* Best-Selling Product (based on units sold)

-* Basic Summary Report

-* This task helps build beginner-level data analysis skills using a real dataset.
+This project is part of Week 3: Introduction to Data Analysis – Working with Real Data.
+The objective of this project is to understand how data can be analyzed using Python and the pandas library.In this project, a sales dataset stored in a CSV file is loaded, explored, cleaned, and analyzed to extract meaningful insights such as total sales, average sales, and the best-selling product.This project introduces basic data analysis concepts that are commonly used in real-world applications..

 ---